 Challenge number Detail of challenge 1 Assessment data and observations demonstrate lower attainment in Maths in disadvantaged pupils compared with their non-disadvantaged peers.
-28% of children from disadvantaged backgrounds achieved GDS in maths compared with 54% of their peers who are not from disadvantaged backgrounds.
-There is also some disparity in the attainment of girls from disadvantaged backgrounds achieving GDS in maths (22%) compared with boys from disadvantaged backgrounds achieving GDS in maths (33%) 2 Assessment data and observations demonstrate lower attainment in Reading in disadvantaged pupils compared with their non-disadvantaged peers.
-44% of children from disadvantaged backgrounds achieved GDS in maths compared with 54% of their peers who are not from disadvantaged backgrounds.
-There is no disparity in the attainment of boys and girls from disadvantaged backgrounds in reading.
-3 Assessment data and observations demonstrate lower attainment in Writing in disadvantaged pupils compared with their non-disadvantaged peers.
-22% of children from disadvantaged backgrounds achieved GDS in maths compared with 46% of their peers who are not from disadvantaged backgrounds.
-There is also some disparity in the attainment of girls from disadvantaged backgrounds achieving GDS in writing (5%) compared with boys from disadvantaged backgrounds achieving GDS in writing (17%) 4 Observations and discussions with disadvantaged pupils suggest that less than 60% of children eligible for PPG access enrichment opportunities such as extra-curricular clubs and educational visits.
+38.5% of children from disadvantaged backgrounds achieved GDS in maths compared with 63% of their peers who are not from disadvantaged backgrounds.
+There is also significant disparity in the attainment of girls from disadvantaged backgrounds achieving GDS in maths (16.7%) compared with boys from disadvantaged backgrounds achieving GDS in maths (57.2%) 2 Assessment data and observations demonstrate lower attainment in Reading in disadvantaged pupils compared with their non-disadvantaged peers.
+38.5% of children from disadvantaged backgrounds achieved GDS in maths compared with 60.6% of their peers who are not from disadvantaged backgrounds.
+There is also significant disparity in the attainment of girls from disadvantaged backgrounds achieving GDS in Reading (16.7%) compared with boys from disadvantaged backgrounds achieving GDS in Reading (57.2%) 3 Assessment data and observations demonstrate lower attainment in Writing in disadvantaged pupils compared with their non-disadvantaged peers.
+23.1% of children from disadvantaged backgrounds achieved GDS in Writing compared with 49.8% of their peers who are not from disadvantaged backgrounds.
+There is also some disparity in the attainment of girls from disadvantaged backgrounds achieving GDS in writing (16.7%) compared with boys from disadvantaged backgrounds achieving GDS in writing (28.6%) 4 Observations and discussions with disadvantaged pupils suggest that less than 60% of children eligible for PPG access enrichment opportunities such as extra-curricular clubs and educational visits.
+5 Teachers report that completion and/standard of homework is significantly lower from children eligible for PPG compared with their peers from non-disadvantaged backgrounds.